RUIL-Unimelb/PULIIMA_2017/README.md

 - Hands on session with audio recorders (Zoom H5).
 - Practice making some recordings.
 - Evaluating the recordings.
+- Can I use a smart phone to record?
 - How can we keep recordings safe?
 (Backup Archiving)
 - What about other media?

 ## Materials

 - Here is a link to the manual for the [Zoom H5 recorder](https://www.zoom-na.com/sites/default/files/products/downloads/pdfs/E_H5_0.pdf)(pdf).
 - The [Roland (Edirol) R-09](https://static.roland.com/assets/media/pdf/r_09_brochure.pdf) (**Discontinued**).

+## Checklist for setting up your recorder before a recording session.
+Each recorder is different.

+## Checklist for when you are ready to record

 ## Software
 PC/Mac